qcoumes/GA-physics/README.md

 ```

-The entire arena can be builded with only 4 points, to which we apply *translator* and *rotor*.
+The entire arena can be built with only 4 points, to which we apply *translator* and *rotor*.
 Example of such transformations can be found in [`src/app/object/Arena.cpp`](src/app/object/Arena.cpp).

 Once every face is done and properly placed, we can retrieve the corresponding vertices in Euclidean Space (to use in *OpenGL*) as follow :